How quality, cost, and latency are assessed by Agent Evaluation

 • For European Union (EU) workspaces, LLM judges use models hosted in the EU.
 All other regions use models hosted in the US.

-• Disabling Partner-Powered AI assistive features will prevent the LLM judge from calling Partner-Powered models.
+• Disabling Partner-powered AI assistive features prevents the LLM judge from calling Partner-powered models.

 • Data sent to the LLM judge is not used for any model training.